 Accenture, a global professional services company, agreed to acquire Objectivity, a digital engineering firm.
 Financial terms were not disclosed.

 “A new wave of platform engineering is creating opportunities for companies to accelerate reinvention and value creation.
 With a strong digital core powered by cloud, organizations can continuously adapt to industry dynamics, using platforms to reimagine value chains and embrace new business models.
 Objectivity’s strong engineering culture and delivery experience will help our clients pivot and launch new products quickly and efficiently,” Karthik Narain, Accenture Cloud First global lead.

 Equites exploring sale of UK business.

-South African specialist logistics property group Equites plans to sell its logistics business in the United Kingdom as a way to unlock value amid rising interest rates impacting asset valuations, Reuters
+South African specialist logistics property group Equites plans to sell its logistics business in the United Kingdom as a way to unlock value amid rising interest rates impacting asset valuations, Reuters reported.

 Equites said the changing macroeconomic landscape impacted the UK investment market, which experienced substantial repricing in asset values during 2022.
 The group's UK portfolio value declined by 21% on a like-for-like basis.

 Global payments firm Airwallex said it was opening an office in Israel this week as part of plans to expand in the Middle East and globally, DealStreetAsia reported.